MarcoWorms/poke/README.md

 # Poke
+There is a fork of this game that is receiving updates here https://github.com/RichardPaulAstley/richardpaulastley.github.io

-This game can be played at www.worms.io/poke
+The original version can be played at www.worms.io/poke

 ### Changelog:
 #### 0.0.2